 According to China regulatory rules, publicly traded companies shall disclose environmental information and fulfil social responsibilities such as poverty alleviation.
-ESG information disclosure is one of the obligations that publicly traded companies must fulfil, which requires them to incorporate "environment", "society" and "gov-
+ESG information disclosure is one of the obligations that publicly traded companies must fulfil, which requires them to incorporate "environment", "society" and "governance" into the concept of enterprise development.